seL4/docs/FrequentlyAskedQuestions.rst

 {{http://sel4.systems/images/familytree.png||width="500"}}

-L4 microkenrel family tree.
+L4 microkernel family tree.
 Black arrows indicate code, green arrows ABI inheritance.
 Source: [Elphinstone & Heiser, SOSP 2013]

 === How does seL4's performance compare to other microkernels? === To the best of our knowledge, seL4 is the world's fastest microkernel on the supported processors, in terms of the usual ping-pong metric: the cost of a cross-address-space message-passing (IPC) operation.
 For more information, check the [[http://l4hq.org/docs/performance.php|performance page on L4HQ]].